 Most tourists are told these ‘baskets of hot coals’ are called kangri, a more palatable version of kãger, which it is called in Koshur, the Kashmiri language.
 Foreign palatability is not without significance in Kashmir, particularly when it comes to tourism.
-While being told about the beauty of Kashmir, while booking a plane ticket to Srinagar, while staying on the Dal Lake, while moving through the city’s streets, visiting Gulmarg and then returning to North India, it interesting that no one had properly discussed or moved towards explaining the situation in Kashmir to Amity or her friend.
+While being told about the beauty of Kashmir, while booking a plane ticket to Srinagar, while staying on the Dal Lake, while moving through the city’s streets, while visiting Gulmarg and then returning to North India, it speaks volumes that no one had properly discussed or even hinted at the situation in Kashmir to Amity or her friend.
 There was a gaping silence.
 Perhaps because it was an unpalatable truth.

-Amity told me about an experience that summed up a lot of the uneasiness that underlay her travels within the subcontinent.
-She was at Gulmarg, in the snow, sitting on a sled while another man pulled her up the hill.
-The idea of another person pulling her own body’s weight made Amity feel uncomfortable – so she tried to reverse the dynamics by offering to pull the man up the hill instead.
-But she said this only confused things more.
-Amity’s experience reminded me of a scene from Sanjay Kak’s documentary film Jashn-e-Azadi (How We Celebrate Freedom), only in this film the tourists don’t get off the sled to help.
-This particular sequence in Kak’s film juxtaposes three scenes; the dead body of a young boy held by his mother while cries for azadi (freedom) echo in the background; Indian tourists sitting on the back of a sled in the snow pulled up hill by an elderly Kashmiri man in a pheran; and the rich rolling green colour of a newly developed golf course.
+“When we were at Gulmarg an old man was pulling us up the hill on a snow sled.
+I felt so uncomfortable that this elderly man was puling my body up a mountain, so I got out and offered to pull him.
+But I just confused the whole thing more.
+I felt awkward about a lot of things like this ofte,n.”
+Amity’s experience brought to mind a scene from Sanjay Kak’s documentary Jashn-e-Azadi (How We Celebrate Freedom), only in this film the tourists don’t get off the sled to help.
+This particular sequence in Kak’s film juxtaposes three scenes; the dead body of a young boy held by his mother while cries for azadi (freedom) echo in the background; Indian tourists sitting on a sled in the snow pulled up hill by an elderly Kashmiri man wearing a pheran; and the rich rolling green colour of a newly developed golf course.
 One of the Indian tourists going gung-ho about the beauty of Kashmir says “Yeh in logoun ne barbaad kar diya” (These people – Kashmiris – have wasted this place).
 The film’s narration states: As an enforced normality is dressed up as triumph, economic opportunism arrives – disguised as peace.
-Perhaps it was this “economic opportunism” that fuelled the silence surrounding Amity’s trip to Kashmir in 2005.